Engaging and Activating Patients for Better Health: The Power of the Chronic Disease Self-Management Program (CDSMP)

 This program is offered in partnership with: Healthy Heart Program, Bureau of Community Chronic Disease Prevention, New York State Department of Health

-Continuing education credits are available until February 2015.
+Continuing education credits will be available until February 2015.

 No commercial funding has been accepted for this activity.